-It’s very difficult for parents to see their daughter struggling with emotional, mental or social issues.
-An independent living program like Journey Home provides a safe place where young women from Connecticut can learn how to cope, and even better how to be successful in our modern society.
+It’s very difficult for parents to see their child struggling with emotional, mental or social issues.
+An independent living program like Journey Home provides a safe place where teens from Connecticut can learn how to cope, and even better how to be successful in our modern society.

-Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes young women all over the country, including Connecticut.
+Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes teens all over the country, including Connecticut.
 According to scientific literature, living in a goal oriented environment enhances residents’ probability of success.

 We differentiate ourselves form other independent living programs because of the involvement of both parents and residents in establishing goals and intermediate steps along each girl’s personal journey.

-Our professional team welcomes every girl between 16 and 21 from Connecticut, eager to transform these girls into happy, satisfied and successful members of society by improving either their inner and outer skills.
+Our professional team welcomes every girl or child assigned female at birth between 16 and 21 from Connecticut, eager to transform these girls and assigned female at birth into happy, satisfied and successful members of society by improving either their inner and outer skills.

 But is our program the best possible choice for your daughter?
 Every new resident must have an admission interview, be between 16 and 21 years old and generally our program is indicated for depressive and anxiety disorders, body image issues, ADHD and other learning issues, academic struggles and low self-esteem.